firedancer-io/solana-protocol/p2p/STLv1_0.md

 It is the responsibility of the application to pad the plaintext before passing it to STL.

-**Forward Secrecy**

-Currently, Solana clients expect that the data they send to eventually become public.
-It is not an explicit design goal to maintain data confidentiality for an extended period after sending (e.g. multiple hours).

 **Client Anonymity**

 The STL v1.0 handshake does not encrypt peer identities (public keys).